MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/editing-the-boot-ini-file.md

 ## <span id="bootcfg"></span><span id="BOOTCFG"></span>Bootcfg

-Bootcfg is a command-line tool that edits boot options on local and remote computers.
-Using the same Bootcfg commands and procedures, you can edit Boot.ini, the boot options in Extensible Firmware Interface Non-Volatile Random Access Memory (EFI NVRAM).
+Bootcfg is a command-line tool that can edit boot options on local and remote computers.
+Using the same Bootcfg commands and procedures, you can edit Boot.ini, as well as the boot options in Extensible Firmware Interface Non-Volatile Random Access Memory (EFI NVRAM).
 Bootcfg is included in the `%Systemroot%\\System32` directory in Windows XP and Windows Server 2003.
 (The Bootcfg display is slightly different on systems that store boot options in EFI NVRAM, but the commands are the same.)

 You can use Bootcfg to add, delete, and change all boot entry parameters and boot options; however, you cannot use it to set an indefinite boot time-out value.
 You can also use Bootcfg commands in a script or batch file to set boot options or to reset them after you replace or upgrade an operating system.